tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Privacy Policy_intl_en.md

 - learn the purpose of processing of your personal data and whether your data is being processed in line with that purpose
 - know the third parties in the country or abroad to whom personal data has been transferred;
 - request rectification in the event personal data is incomplete or inaccurate;
-- request deletion or destruction of personal data within the framework of the conditions set forth under Article 7 of the Law on Protection of Personal Data Protection (Turkey);
+- request deletion or destruction of personal data within the framework of the conditions set forth under Article 7 of the Law on Protection of Personal Data Protection (Türkiye);
-- object to automatic processing of data and seek certain remedies in accordance with the Personal Data Protection Law (Turkey).
+- object to automatic processing of data and seek certain remedies in accordance with the Personal Data Protection Law (Türkiye).

 These rights are not absolute.